 People can approach conflict in only two ways.
 Some people prefer to avoid conflict and others pursue it.
 Often, it seems, that these two kinds of people end up marrying each other.
 But that’s more of an illusion than reality because approaches to conflict can be quite fluid depending upon what you value most.

-To resolve conflict and become one in a healthy way, you first must know and understand your own values and priorities.
+For a couple to resolve conflict and become one in a healthy way, they first must know and understand their own values and priorities.
 You can identify your priorities using this simple exercise.
 Then you’ll have a foundation for deciding whether you can give in, compromise, or hold your ground.

-For minor issues, like things that are neither right nor wrong, you can be more flexible.
-Note: you don’t have to be flexible, but you have the option of being flexible.
+For minor issues that are neither right nor wrong, you can be more flexible.
+Actually, you don’t have to be flexible, but you have the option of being flexible.
 Here are a couple of examples of this:

 - You agree to paint your house the color your spouse prefers.

 - You agree to a vacation in the mountains when you usually prefer the beach.

 - You agree to visit your in-laws more frequently than you prefer.
 Optionally, you could decide to stay home and have some alone time.

 The key to making a fair decision is to not lose sight of the individual and the marriage.
 You can’t always insist on doing everything the way you prefer.
 Neither should you always blindly do everything the way your spouse prefers.